Monday, Sept. 25 • 10:00 a.m.

-In the wake of Hurricane Irma impacting the Florida Keys, infrastructure repairs and restoration efforts continue, according to Keys officials.
+In the wake of Hurricane Irma impacting the Florida Keys, infrastructure repairs and restoration efforts continue on a rapid basis, according to Keys officials.

-While residents and business owners have been permitted back into the Keys, visitors have been asked to postpone any near-term plans to vacation in the island chain.
+While residents and business owners have returned to the Keys, visitors have been asked to postpone any near-term plans to vacation in the island chain.
+Officials are conferencing Monday to consider a date for offical return of visitors.

-Some regions of the Keys were impacted more than others and damage at Keys accommodations' facilities varies from no impacts, except for landscaping, to severe damage because of storm surge.
-Assessments are still being executed, but it is believed that most tourism facilities will return to operations soon after the restoration of power, water and communications.
+Some regions of the Keys were impacted more than others and damage at Keys accommodations' facilities, restaurants and attractions varies from no impacts, except for landscaping, to severe damage because of storm surge.

 All bridges on the Florida Keys Overseas Highway are safe for travel.
 A few breaches in the roadbed caused by storm surge were quickly repaired according to Florida Department of Transportation officials.

-Areas in the Florida Keys between Key Largo and the east of the Seven Mile Bridge (Marathon), as well as the City of Key West are currently under a midnight-to-6 a.m. curfew.
+Areas in the Florida Keys between Key Largo and the east of the Seven Mile Bridge (Marathon), are under a midnight-to-6 a.m. curfew.
 Remaining areas southwest of the Seven Mile Bridge to the city limits of Key West observe a 10 p.m. to 6 a.m. curfew.
+Key West has no curfew.

 A dedicated informational website has been established at KeysRecovery.org